ad1tyaaa/100days/round-1.md

 ## day 19 : 28 September 2023

 **Progress :** Completed all the basic Sorting Algorithms (Selection Sort, Bubble Sort, and Insertion Sort).
-I did it all in 1 day (very proud, hehe).
+I did it all in 1 day (very proud, hehe 😄).

-**Final Thoughts :** So, I'm feeling very happy todayas I managed to complete all the sorting algoeithms.
+**Final Thoughts :** So, I'm feeling very happy today as I managed to complete all the sorting algorithms.
 I think I still don't get Insertion sort fully (i'm probably 80/100 in it) but, that's fine I think.
 Tomorrow I'm planning to maybe revise Insertion sort again, and start with **C++ STL**.
 So yeah, will come back tomorrow. 😁